Saads Perfektewelt

 Can a better formulation beat my makespan ?

-I would like to see that, Everything that you have read so far was the effort of two days and is subject for potential improvements.
-For now I am happy with the results, though if I get any new ideas, I will surely imeplement provide updates.
+I would like to see that!
+Everything that you have read so far was the effort of two days and is subject for potential improvements.
+For now I am happy with the results, though if I get any new ideas, I will surely implement provide updates.
 Feel free to submit an issue on the website's repo or send me an email and I will be content to have a discussion on the matter.

 Change log